-My first door pictures were in Quito Ecuador which a friend introduced me to this phenomena in May 2016.
+My first door pictures were in Quito Ecuador where a friend introduced me to this phenomenon in May 2016.

 Wooden door of the Sagrario church in Quito, Ecuador

 The church is the La Iglesia de El Sagrario which means “Church of the Sanctuary” or “Church of the Shrine”.
 It was built in the 17th century and is located in the historic city center of Quito.

 The next door was in July 2016 in Haiti.
 It was a hot and humid day and we hiked up to the Citadelle Laferrière which is a large mountaintop fortress in Nord, Haiti, located on top of the mountain Bonnet a L’Eveque, approximately 17 miles (27 km) south of the city of Cap-Haïtien.
 I was so excited to see the door because it was going to be my next big picture.
 I gave my camera to the tour guide and I proceeded to lean against the door and it started to open.
 Imagine my shock!
 Yep, we all had a good laugh!